Sustainable Fish City

 The following shows which national and London government institutions have signed up to the Sustainable Fish City pledge for their fish buying, also promising to promote sustainable fish to their staff and visitors.

-ParliamentIn June 2011, the UK government announced a new mandatory policy of using only sustainable fish in its catering for Central Government in England.
-The government has adopted the same definition of sustainable seafood as we have used for Sustainable Fish City and as for the London 2012 Olympic and Paralympic Games catering.
-This policy now covers all catering for Number 10, Whitehall, Central Government departments, prisons, and some parts of the armed forces - greatly improving the sustainability of fish served in meals to around 400,000 people per year.
+ParliamentWith our lobbying and support, the UK government adopted a mandatory policy to use only sustainable fish in its catering for Central Government in England, as part of new Government Buying Standards.
+The government adopted the same definition of sustainable seafood as we created for Sustainable Fish City and the London 2012 Olympic and Paralympic Games catering.
+This government policy now covers all catering for Number 10, Whitehall, Central Government departments, prisons, and some parts of the armed forces - greatly improving the sustainability of fish served in meals to around 400,000 people per year.
+An expectation to meet Government Buying Standards - including verifiably sustainable fish in food for patients, staff and visitors - was also adopted into the NHS Standard Contract for NHS hospitals.

 “We are sending out a clear message to the wider public sector to take the same action.”